gladstone28/LEARN-BOOTSTRAP-4_UTILITIES-AND-COMPONENTS-Review/README.md

 - the card component that acts as a stylized content container.
 - collapse to toggle component visibility.
 - the carousel component to create a slideshow which displays images or text.

 > Now, go forth and see what else you can bootstrap to your site!

+### Instructions

+> If you want to challenge yourself:

+- Add different Bootstrap components not covered in this lesson.
+- Explore Bootstrap utility classes not covered in this lesson.
+- Make the webpage mobile friendly.
+- Create the other pages needed for Gloria’s Gardening.
+- Link to the appropriate pages.

 memory jog
 /c/Users/glads/Documents/PROJECTS_AT_CODECADEMY/LEARN-BOOTSTRAP-4_UTILITIES-AND-COMPONENTS-Review